 My boys are only two years apart, so fortunately Sam still remembers everything that Jack is doing in class.
 Of course, Sam sometimes just tells him the answers because he wants to go play videogames, but most times he’s good at explaining to Jack what needs to be done.
 As far as helping Sam, the oldest, with his homework, we’ve called friends with older kids and/or asked our high-school babysitters for help when desperately needed.

 4) Don’t Be Scared To Have A Math Lesson Yourself

 It might be embarrassing to ask a grade school teacher for a math refresher, but I know a few parents who’ve visited their kids’ teachers during office hours and asked them to explain certain lessons.
 Teachers realize some of us learned things differently than kids do now and are almost always happy to help.
 I’ve also had a few friends highly recommend the book “How To Help Your Kids With Math” because it explains math with quick, simple visuals.

 I can say from personal experience that frustration with math homework may lead to tears from a kid, a parent or both.
 So be sure you take a break when needed and consider coming back with a different approach.
-The website CoolMathGames.com (which my kids love) also has a lot of great advice for parents helping with homework, including simply saying, “Let’s read the problem together and make sure we understand what it’s asking.”
+The website CoolMathGames.com (which my kids love) also has a lot of great advice for parents helping with homework (no longer available), including simply saying, “Let’s read the problem together and make sure we understand what it’s asking.”

 A lot of teachers require this on homework, much to Sam’s dismay, but even if it’s not required, it’s still a good idea to have your child do it.
 That way, if they don’t get the right answer, you can both look over what they’ve done and see where they’ve gone wrong in finding the solution.
 Yes, it takes longer, but it can help make things easier in the long run.